Wing276/Cross-Sell-Prediction/README.md

 	- prediction result from a decision tree classifier

 6. submission_1_ada:
-	- prediction result from a adabost classifier
+	- prediction result from a adaboost classifier

 7. Compare_code.ipynb:
 	- The file contains all the classifiers that I have tried, adaboost performs the best